Meet Some of Our Carnivores

 Lions, tigers, and bears…oh my!
 Meet the king of the jungle, tigers, jaguars, grizzly bears, fossa, and so many other carnivores as you trek through the wilds of the Houston Zoo.
 Your journey through the Carnivores exhibits will require a keen sense of sight –keep your eyes peeled in the small cats exhibits, because they like to hide – and their coats provide the perfect camouflage.
 Also, don’t miss the University of Houston’s mascot, Shasta the cougar!
 Think cats don’t like the water?
 Think again!
 Stop by to visit the tigers, and you might just see them taking a dip in their moat.
 Take a close-up peek at the lions in the lion tunnel, where you may be able to observe our lion girls playing with special toys and treats.

-Angie was born in Texas, and started working in the Children’s Zoo in 2002.
+Angie started working in the Children’s Zoo in 2002.
 Out of all the carnivores, Lions are her favorite because of the social dynamic within the pride.

-Meet Stephanie Stephanie came to us with experience from five zoos and sanctuaries around the nation.
-A typical day for her might include care and training with black bears, lions, clouded leopards and cougars.
+Stephanie has experience from five zoos and sanctuaries around the nation.
+Her typical day includes training with black bears, clouded leopards and cougars.

 Did You Know?